evan-gora/EPL-Insights/README.md

 # EPL Insights

-EPL Insights is a web application written using DJango and Bootstrap which allows users to view match data, view season stats, and view and save match predictions.The data for EPL Insights was gathered using the Premier League web scraper I also made, which has been imported into a database.
-Users can filter the data by season, team, or stadium, as well as having the ability to view information based on each team.
+EPL Insights is a web application that allows for users to view data such as standings and match results based on every season since 1888-1889, as well as viewing data from every team that has played since then.

+EPL Insights is built on the Django framework and is deployed using railway.